The DC Rating

 Damage Controlmen work in a variety of climates at sea and ashore.
 They normally perform their work at sea in a controlled climate, but are often called upon, to work in machinery spaces and flight decks in various sea states and weather conditions.

 DC's may work in noisy environments on machinery spaces and flight decks in various sea states and weather conditions.
 People in this rating work closely with others, usually supervise and teach others and often do physical work.
-DC ASVAB Test requirements.
+DC ASVAB Test requirement.

 The American Council on Education recommends that semester hour credits in the associate/bachelor degree programs and vocational certificate categories for courses completed.